 - ¼ cup grated parmesan $0.24

-- While the pasta and broccoli are doing their thing, you can begin the cheese sauce.
-Finely dice the onion and cook with butter over medium heat until softened (about 2-3 minutes).
+- While the pasta is cooking, begin the cheese sauce.
+Finely dice the onion and add it to a sauce pot with the butter.
+Cook the onion and butter over medium heat until the onions are softened (about 2-3 minutes).

 - Add the flour to the butter and onion.
-The flour and butter will form a paste like mixture (roux).
-Using a whisk, stir and cook the roux for 1-2 minutes more taking care not to let it scorch.
-This slightly cooks the flour preventing the cheese sauce from having an overly flour or paste like flavor.
+The flour and butter will form a paste, or roux.
+Whisk the roux over medium heat for 1-2 minutes more taking care not to let it scorch.
+This slightly cooks the flour preventing the cheese sauce from having an overly flour or paste-like flavor.

-- Add the milk and whisk well to dissolve all of the flour clumps.
-Add freshly cracked black pepper at this point.
-Bring the mixture up to a simmer (you may need to raise the heat just slightly).
+- Whisk the milk into the roux until no lumps remain.
+Add some freshly cracked pepper to the sauce.
+Bring the mixture up to a simmer, stirring often (you may need to raise the heat just slightly).
 When the sauce reaches a simmer, it will begin to thicken.
 When it is thick enough to coat the back of a spoon, it’s time to add the cheese.

-- Turn the burner off and whisk in the shredded cheese (and parmesan if using) until it is fully melted in.
-Give the cheese sauce a taste and add salt, pepper and hot sauce to taste.
+- Turn the burner off and whisk in the shredded cheddar, one handful at a time, until it is fully melted in.
+Next, stir in the grated Parmesan.
+Give the cheese sauce a taste and add salt, pepper, and hot sauce to taste.

 Step By Step Photos

 Shred one 8oz. block of cheddar.
 Just be aware that sharp cheddar tends to “break”, or become lumpy, in cheese sauces a little bit easier than medium or mild cheddar.
 So, if you’re new to cheese sauces, start with a medium or mild cheddar.